dysonltd/tmag5273/README.md

 of the device you can set and configure the raw registers outlined in the folder [registers](./src/registers/).
 More information around the code can be found using `cargo doc`.

+## Helper Utilities

+In this repository we also have an internal crate called [utils](./utils/) which contains some simple rust code for using the library on either Raspberry Pi or a Desktop Linux/Mac Machine.
+For more information, please look at the following [README](./utils/README.md).

 ## Useful Links